TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 The error handling requirements in this project were not very complicated.
 All errors just need to be logged and returned to the user.
-The only additional requirement was that parsing and validation logic should show all errors for each row in both uploaded excel files
+The only slightly unusual requirement was that parsing and validation logic should show all errors for each row in both uploaded excel files
 , instead of just the first one.

 ### Error Handling in Clojure